RosesHaveThorns/LASCOdownloader/README.md

 Created by Rose Awen Brindle, 2022.

-For more informatio: contactme@rosebrindle.dev
+For more information: contactme@rosebrindle.dev

 ## Usage
 Call LASCO_imgdownload.py from the command line using the following command line arguments.
 Downloaded data is placed in the 'download' folder at LASCO_imgdownload.py's location.
+NOTE you may need to create this folder yourself before use.

 Positional arguments:
-  int                   year in yyyy format int                   month in mm format int                   day in dd format to be downloaded
+- int                   year in yyyy format
+- int                   month in mm format
+- int                   day in dd format to be downloaded

 Optional arguments:
-  -h, --help            show this help message and exit -t str [str ...], --imgtype str [str ...]
+- -h, --help            show this help message and exit
+- -t str [str ...], --imgtype str [str ...]
                         type of image to retrieve, defaults to 2aia193, first digit denotes which LASCO coronagraph

 ### image types